 Let’s Talk About It

-Join the Mayor and Council in recognizing September 2020 as National Recovery Month.
-Be part of the “Let’s Talk About It” campaign, aimed at diminishing the stigma of opioid addiction, and combating the shame, embarrassment and isolation felt by those suffering from opioid addiction, and the public perception blaming opioid users for their addiction.
-“Let’s Talk About It” by:
+Join the Mayor and Council in recognized September 2020 as National Recovery Month.
+During September, the following “Let’s Talk About It” campaign activities aimed to diminish the stigma of opioid addiction, and combat the shame, embarrassment and isolation felt by those suffering from opioid addiction, and the public perception blaming opioid users for their addiction:

 How to Get Help